wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-device-dashboard.md

 <properties
-   pageTitle="Use o painel do dispositivo StorSimple Manager | Microsoft Azure" description="Descreve o painel do dispositivo do serviço StorSimple Manager e como usá-lo para exibir iniciadores conectados e métricas de armazenamento e localizar o número de série e o IQN." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Use the StorSimple Manager device dashboard | Microsoft Azure" description="Describes the StorSimple Manager service device dashboard and how to use it to view storage metrics and connected initiators and find the serial number and IQN." services="storsimple" documentationCenter="NA" authors="alkohli"